Tuwaiq-Academy-Jizan-iOS-Bootcamp/Homework02_LadderSnake_Xcode/README.md

 You need to undersatand those step below :
 * Drag and drop your view in the story boad
 * Need to bind your view with your code (button and Image)
+* Use "control + Touch" button to see the blue link
 * Need to use conditionals, variable